 Keeping track of the latest marketing trends, 60% of people prefer online video platforms to live TV.
 What does this mean for local roofing contractors?
-It means pull the investments from your local TV advertisements and redistribute the money towards a YouTube strategy.
+It means to pull the investments from your local TV advertisements and redistribute the money towards a YouTube strategy.
 By 2025, 50% of users under age 32 will not subscribe to a paid television service.
-The time is now to shift your attention towards on demand video content, and YouTube is the most accessible and efficient place to start.
+The time is now to shift your attention towards on-demand video content, and YouTube is the most accessible and efficient place to start.

 Phase 1 – Developing a Strategy

 Before you even think about how to create video content, you must create an outline for what you want to accomplish through video marketing.
 To do that, focus on the following criteria:

 The first step in the process is market research.
 Using Google AdWords and other SEO tools, roofing contractors can develop a list of video keywords to target on YouTube.
 Video keywords usually correlate pretty directly with standard keyword research.
 Pay special close attention to “How To” keywords.
 For example “how to repair a shingle roof” would be a high potential video keyword.